FOREST English, French

 Originally indicated a person from the town of Abriola in southern Italy.

-From a nickname meaning "green-lizard".
+, referring to a type of lizard, the European green lizard.
 This little reptile is respected because it supposedly protects against vipers.
-The surname is typical of the Genoa region.

 Derived from the name place Lama